emmatz-pattersonvf/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary, based on profiling and performance metrics.
 Remember that clarity and simplicity often lead to better overall efficiency."

 This quote by computer scientist Donald Knuth emphasizes that trying to optimize code too early in the development process can create more problems than it solves.
 It suggests that a programmer should initially prioritize understandability and maintainability of their code, as these factors have significant long-term benefits.
 Optimizing for speed or memory usage without data-driven insights often results in complex, hard-to-debug code, which can introduce new bugs and make maintenance difficult.

+# 2024-02-03
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

+Remember to take breaks throughout the day to avoid burnout and maintain focus.
+Additionally, don’t be afraid to ask for help or advice from your colleagues or online communities.
+There is always someone willing to share their knowledge and experience.